hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

     pass
 ```

 Arguments can be passed to the `depends_on` function, these will be passed directly to the `provides` function.
-Any non-provided arguments, will then require the dependency to pull them from the current application action, like for normal hug calls, or via dependency injection.
-A key point: Any dependency can have unlimited sub dependencies.
+Any non-provided arguments will then require the dependency to pull them from the current application action, like for normal hug calls, or via dependency injection.
+A key point: Any dependency can have unlimited sub-dependencies.

 ### Where dependencies are stored

-Dependencies will be stored withing the Hug API module level singleton, within a `dependency_providers` dictionary.
-If a second `provides` function is defined it will simply take the place of the first - simular to defining a second function with the same name.
+Dependencies will be stored within the Hug API module level singleton, within a `dependency_providers` dictionary.
+If a second `provides` function is defined it will simply take the place of the first - similar to defining a second function with the same name.

 ### Overriding a dependency